NalbertLeal/GoCodeGen/README.md

 So its nescessary to make a conversion every time we receive a value from the list because the use of interface{}.

-To avoid this we can write ower own struct IntList that wrap a `container/list` and write methods that return the values as integers:
+To avoid this we can write our own struct IntList that wrap a `container/list` and write methods that return the values as integers:

 ```go
 type IntList struct {